ikws4/WeiJu2/README.md

 ---
 --- @param config table This table accepts the following keys
 ---                     - class: (Class) The hook target.
----                     - returns: (nil or Class) The method return type.
+---                     - returns: (nil|Class) The method return type.
 ---                     - method: (string) The method name.
 ---                     - params: (nil|table) The method argument types, can be nil if there is no argument.
 ---                     - before: (nil|function) Executed before the method is called.